||What is a snood, anyway?

 beauty, getting the hair off the neck--especially

-wear a snood.
+beneficial in hot weather.
 Lady MacSnood has waist length hair

 of average thickness which will fit in a standard